Asian Americans in arts and entertainment: Architecture

 Notable works of world architecture have been designed by Asian Americans, such as the Louvre Pyramid (I. M. Pei), the World Trade Center (Minoru Yamasaki), and the Vietnam Veterans Memorial (Maya Lin).
 In commercial architecture, Gyo Obata is a founding partner of HOK (formerly Hellmuth, Obata + Kassabaum), which designed the National Air and Space Museum in Washington D.C. and the Taipei World Trade Center.
 Fazlur Rahman Khan designed the John Hancock Center and the Willis Tower (formerly Sears Tower), both in Chicago.

+Goil Amornvivat is an architect and television personality who provides commentary on architecture and design.
+His television work has been driven by the desire to raise visibility of Asians in America and broaden Asian male identity.

 Graphic artists

 Larry Hama is best known as the original writer of the Marvel Comics GI Joe series.
 When he went to DC comics in the 1970s, he upended the long-standing tradition of coloring Asian characters yellow by confronting the head of the production department.

-As regarded by frequent speaker at the San Diego Comic Con, Gina Misiroglu, Jim Lee is one of the most popular comic book artist and one of the founders of Image Comics.
+Jim Lee is a comic book artist and one of the founders of Image Comics.
+He is currently the Chief Creative Officer of DC Comics along with its publisher.
+He has created comic books featuring Batman, Superman, X-Men, and more.

 Dave Halili (of Japanese, Filipino, Chinese, Pacific Islander and European heritage) is a contemporary American fine arts illustrator, graffiti writer and graphic designer of album cover paintings, posters, logos, T-shirts and other graphical merchandise.
 His best-known works are the album & CD /record covers for Ice-T and tour apparel for bands such as No Doubt, Stone Temple Pilots, Kurtis Blow, Fishbone and others.

 Asian Americans are gaining prominence in Los Angeles, the "Mural Capital of the World", including Nisha Sembi, Lady Aiko, Hueman, and Erin Yoshi.

 Lady Aiko is a well-known street artist who started out working for Takashi Murakami in Brooklyn until the late 1990s.
 She has international works installed in many cities including Miami's Wynwood Walls in 2009, New York City's Bowery Wall in 2013 and Coney Art Walls in 2015, 2016 and 2017.

+Gene Luen Yang is a Chinese-American cartoonist who has written many children's graphic novels such Dragon Hoops, Secret Coders, and American Born Chinese, which was adapted into a Disney+ series.